 As you can see from my Home Page I have branched out to a more popular theme.
 Werewolves are in with the younger crowd and I wanted to see if I could bring this subject to the nineteenth century, Silversmith Chronicles is the result and it was so much fun to write I have written Beasts of the Frontier using the same main characters.
 Now, his new book, The Encounter, is based in Florida and brings the reader into a world of drugs.
 Follow the evolution of this young man from clean cut college student to a member of a Florida crime family.

-.You are invited to e mail him at email@example.com He tries to respond to all messages on a timely basis.
+.You are invited to e mail Sam at firstname.lastname@example.org He tries to respond to all messages on a timely basis.

 For Special Orders send the order to: email@example.com, Be sure and state if you want the copies signed by the author.